nmenkovic/doodle-coding-challenge/README.md

 MongoDB, the application itself had to be dockerized.
 The application dockerizing took me a little more than I expected - it turned out that the order of maven plugins was not correct (spring-boot-maven-plugin was executed after dockerfile-maven-plugin, so Main-Class was not in the MANIFEST from Docker image's jar) and I learned it the hard way :)
-Once I wriggled out of it, I added API documentation.
+Once I wriggled out of it, I added API documentation and implemented pagination.

-### What more could’ve been done
+### If I had more time, I would...

+- Make certain classes more testable
+- Focus on testing - both unit, and integration
-- Implementation of authentication and authorization
+- Implement authentication and authorization
-- Paging the data returned by exposed REST method
+- Document every single field used in API
+- Try out Spring Data REST

 ## Running the application